 2. Easy Integration

-The FIM solution of your choice should be able to seamlessly work with other data security solutions such as correlating change data with the event and log data.
-This allows your team to quickly identify, trace, and relate problem-causing changes with each other.
+The FIM solution of your choice should be able to seamlessly work with other data security solutions, such as correlating change data with the event and log data, allowing your team to quickly identify, trace, and relate problem-causing changes with each other.

 3. Extended Perimeter Protection